Penicuik Athletic F.C.: Scottish Junior Cup Final Run 1969–70

-The team on Cup Final day:

-McDermott, Thorburn, McCabe, Hume, McGarry, Hogg, Robertson, Wallace, Stenhouse, Buchan, Murphy, Sub - Reeves.

 Abeyance

 The 1970s saw probably the most successful period in the club's history when a social club was built at the ground.
 Many local trophies were won and the team was considered as one of the leading teams in the East of Scotland.
-However the biggest prize of all, the Scottish Junior Cup still eluded the Athletic despite the club's best efforts.

-The club's fortunes fell into decline both on and off the park in the 1980s and the Social Club was forced to close in 1986 with mounting debts.
+The club's fortunes fell into decline both on and off the park in the 1980s and the social club was forced to close in 1986 with mounting debts.
 The park had been used as security for various loans and the creditors put the park up for sale to clear the debts.
 The team continued to play despite the off-field problems and were showing signs of revival when a near fatal blow was delivered as the ground was sold on to be developed into a supermarket which stands on Eastfield Park today.

 Throughout the 1990s several initiatives were embarked on to secure a new pitch but for a variety of reasons were unsuccessful.
-The last and ultimately successful project to establish a pitch which met the criteria laid down by the Scottish Junior Football Association grew out of an initiative by three local Midlothian Councillors, Russell Imrie, David Fletcher and Adam Montgomery to improve recreational facilities in Penicuik.
+The last and ultimately successful project to establish a pitch which met the criteria laid down by the Scottish Junior Football Association grew out of an initiative by three local Midlothian Councillors―Russell Imrie, David Fletcher and Adam Montgomery―to improve recreational facilities in Penicuik.